Hormone Therapy

 Learn more about the types of hormone therapy.

-Although ADT has always played an important role in men with advanced metastatic prostate cancer, it is also increasingly being used in combination with radiation therapy because studies have shown that this combination increases long-term survival.
+Although ADT has always played an important role in men with advanced metastatic prostate cancer, it is also used in combination with radiation therapy for patients with high-risk localized disease because studies have shown that this combination increases long-term survival.

 Hormone therapy should not be given to men with low-risk prostate cancer and is not a standalone treatment for localized prostate cancer in any risk category.